 According to National Geographic, wet monsoons typically occur during the summer months (April-September) and are accompanied by heavy rainfall.
-On average, about 75% of annual rainfall in India and about 50% of the monsoon regions of North America (according to a 2004 NOAA study) occur during the summer monsoon season.
-The wet monsoon starts when winds bring cooler, moister air over the ocean to land.
+On average, about 75% of annual rainfall in India and about 50% of the monsoon regions of North America (according to a 2004 NOAA study) occurs during the summer monsoon season.
+The wet monsoon starts when winds bring a cooler, moister air over the ocean to land.

 The dry monsoon usually occurs between October and April.
 Instead of blowing from the sea, winds tend to come to India from dry, warm climates like Mongolia and northwestern China, according to National Geographic.
 The dry monsoon tends to be less intense than the summer monsoon.
 Edward Guinan, professor of astronomy and meteorology at Villanova University, says winter monsoons occur when “the land cools faster than the water and high pressure builds up over the land, preventing the infiltration of ocean air.”
 This leads to a drying period.

-Factors responsible for the formation of the Northeast monsoon
+Factors responsible for the formation of the Northeast Monsoon

 - Formation and strengthening of high-pressure cells in the Tibet and Siberian highlands during winters.